telerik/reporting-docs/knowledge-base/test-web-report-designer-service.md

 ## Description
-When setting up a Web Report Designer in an application it is very useful to be able to test whether the necessasry Web Designenr Service configured by default in the __ReportDesignerController__ is working.
+When setting up a Web Report Designer in an application it is very useful to be able to test whether the necessasry Web Designer Service configured by default in the __ReportDesignerController__ is working.
 Just as you can perform the [Get request to 'api/reports/formats'](../telerik-reporting-rest-general-api-get-document-formats) for the Telerik Reporting REST
 Service.